 The Board of Directors views CEO selection as one of its most important responsibilities.
 To assist the Board in succession planning, the CEO reports at least annually to the Board providing an assessment of senior managers and their potential to succeed the CEO, either in the event of a sudden emergency or in anticipation of the CEO’s future retirement.

-Each non-employee director must retire at the annual general meeting immediately following his or her 75th birthday.
+Each non-employee director must retire at the annual general meeting immediately following his or her 75th birthday, unless the policy is waived by the Board.
 Directors who change the occupation they held when initially elected must offer to resign from the Board.
-At that time, the Corporate Governance and Nominating Committee reviews the continued appropriateness of Board membership under the new circumstances and makes a recommendation to the Board.
+At that time, the Sustainability, Corporate Governance and Nominating Committee reviews the continued appropriateness of Board membership under the new circumstances and makes a recommendation to the Board.
 Employee directors, including the CEO, must retire from the Board at the time of a change in their status as an officer of the Company, unless the policy is waived by the Board.

 The CEO and other members of senior management must seek the approval of the Board (or the Board committee to which this responsibility has been delegated), before accepting outside board memberships with for-profit entities.

-Non-employee directors must advise the Chairman of the Board and the Chair of the Corporate Governance and Nominating Committee if they are being considered for election or appointment to a board of directors of another publicly-held company.
-The Corporate Governance and Nominating Committee will determine whether the new board membership is compatible with continued service on the Company’s Board.
+Non-employee directors must advise the Chair and the Chair of the Sustainability, Corporate Governance and Nominating Committee if they are being considered for election or appointment to a board of directors of another publicly-held company.
+The Sustainability, Corporate Governance and Nominating Committee will determine whether the new board membership is compatible with continued service on the Company’s Board.
 It is the policy of the Board that non-executive directors may not serve on the board of more than four other publicly held companies without the prior approval of the Board of Directors, except that any new board members shall be given a reasonable transition period to come into compliance with the policy.

 The Board or a committee of the Board may seek legal or other expert advice from a source independent of management.
 Generally, this would be with the knowledge of the CEO.